The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The Farmer’s Dog vs Just Food for Dogs: Which choice is better?

 Below we’ve compared The Farmer’s Dog vs Just Food For Dogs in key areas.
+We assigned a point value to each category based on its relevance to most dog owners, and we’ll tally the points at the end to see which brand scores higher.
 Click an item from the list to jump to that section.
 Or, to dive deeper into either service, check out our full The Farmer’s Dog Food review or our Just Food For Dogs review.

-In this particular area, there are more similarities than differences between the two brands, and these differences are subtle.
-There’s no doubt that both companies are using far superior ingredients to what you’ll find in the average dog kibble.
+These two brands share a lot in common in this category.
+There’s no doubt that both companies are using superior ingredients to what you’ll find in the average dog kibble.

 Both brands create their meals with human-grade foods like whole meat, organ meat, fresh produce, oils, and a mix of vitamins and minerals.
-The Farmer’s Dog does not include any fruits, but this is okay; fruits can be a good source of antioxidants and vitamins, but they’re also not necessary for a dog’s diet.
+The Farmer’s Dog does not include any fruits while Just Food For Dogs does, but this is okay; fruits can be a good source of antioxidants and vitamins, but they’re also not necessary for a dog’s diet.

 Neither company explicitly states where each ingredient is sourced.
 However, they both confirm that the meat is USDA-certified and the produce comes from North America.